numbbo/temp-doc-bbob/assets/bbob/md/intro.md

 shifted in $x$-space).
 All functions have an artificially chosen optimal function value (they are randomly shifted in $f$-space).
-Consequently, for each function different *instances* can be generated: for each instance the randomly chosen values are drawn anew.
+Consequently, for each function different *instances* can be generated: for each instance the randomly chosen values are drawn anew^[The implementation provides an instance ID as input, such that a set of uniquely specified instances can be explicitly chosen.].
 Apart from the first subgroup, the benchmarks are non-separable.
 Other specific properties are discussed in [Function Properties](#function-properties).